|Creators:||Voegelin, Salomé and Toop, David and Cascella, Daniela|

-David's new book, 'Sinister Resonance: The Mediumship of the Listener', is to be published by Continuum Books in summer 2010.
+David's book, 'Sinister Resonance: The Mediumship of the Listener', was published by Continuum Books.
 This further investigates aspects of sound and the uncanny, explored through the act of listening, sound and absence, and the representation of auditory phenomena in literature, myth and the visual arts.

 He is also currently researching the history, theory and practice of musical improvisation, particularly the school of free improvisation that emerged in the mid-1960s.
 In March 2009, he curated an exhibition for CRISAP in the LCC Research Gallery, using personal archive materials and the CRISAP holdings of London Musicians Collective archives and will now take this research further with face-to-face interviews of leading improvisers, working towards the writing of a book on improvisation.